Panera’s Entire Soup, Sandwich, and Salad Menu—Ranked For Nutrition

 Lentil Quinoa Bowl with Chicken

-Nutritionist Lisa Moskovitz, R.D. says, “If I found myself at Panera on a cold day, a Broth Bowl would be my top pick.
-For only 390 calories, the Lentil Quinoa Bowl with Chicken has everything I need for a filling and nutritious meal.
+Nutritionist Lisa Moskovitz, RD, says, “If I found myself at Panera on a cold day, a Broth Bowl would be my top pick.
+For only 380 calories, the Lentil Quinoa Bowl with Chicken has everything I need for a filling and nutritious meal.
 The chicken provides a lean source of protein and the quinoa and vegetables [like kale and tomatoes] serve up a ton of fiber and protein, too.
 The combination of nutrients is enough to keep my energy levels stable and my tummy happy for several hours.”
 We agree!
-Even though this bowl has a higher amount of calories and sodium than the others, it’s not by much, and those extra calories bring with it the lowest amount of fat and saturated fat.
+Even though this bowl has a higher amount of calories and sodium than the others, it’s not by much.

 The best sandwiches start with great bread, and Panera has certainly mastered that, offering a wide variety.
 Yet the high-sodium trend continues, and many of these sandwiches rack up an entire day’s worth of sodium—and then some.
 But you can customize any order to your liking, which means the calorie-cutting power is in your hands.
 We’ll help you use it.